daniel-frak/keycloak-user-migration/README.md

 This switch can be toggled to decide whether groups which are not defined in the legacy group conversion map should be migrated anyway or simply ignored.

+## Totp
+This module supports the migration of HmacSHA1 totp devices.
+The Totp device must have a Base32 encoded secret, 6 digits and a 30 second period to work.